 The Kodiak Island Borough, with a population of 13,900 persons includes The City of Kodiak, seven villages, the U.S. Coast Guard Base, plus several remote camps and lodges.

 Kodiak has a rich Alutiiq culture.
 Kodiak's cultural traditions and history can be found at the Alutiiq Museum & Archaeological Repository, the Baranov Museum, and the Kodiak Military History Museum.

 The lifestyles of many Kodiak residents still include subsistence food gathering.
 Fishing (particularly for salmon and halibut), hunting (for black-tailed deer, elk, and goats), and berry-picking (salmonberry, blueberry, and high- and low-bush cranberry) are common summer and fall activities.

 Rent a car in advance, share a cab or book a tour.
 Watching the otters play is one of the most popular pastimes.
-Driving destinations.
 Taxis are reasonable priced.

 The official U.S. currency is the United States dollar (symbol: $).
 ATM's everywhere.

 Major credit cards such as Visa and MasterCard are widely used and accepted, even for transactions worth only a few dollars.
 In fact, in some cases, it may be the only way to make a transaction.
 Note to overseas visitors: Prices of goods and services always seem lower than they really are, as taxes and gratuities are seldom included.